StarCrusher96/Kerbal-Star-Systems-2/README.md

 > ⚠️ Following concerns from *Techo*, the creator of [**Techo’s Stock Planet Revamp**](https://forum.kerbalspaceprogram.com/topic/219196-techos-stock-planet-revamp-v010/), **every planet texture in KSS2 has been carefully reviewed and either fully remade or substantially adjusted** to ensure full originality.
 > While the situation was escalated with hostility, I acknowledge the oversight and sincerely regret the confusion it caused.
 The issue has been fully addressed and resolved.

 > 🔹 Similarly, the use of comet tails from *Kcalbeloh System* was resolved immediately after it was brought to my attention, even though it continues to be mentioned.
-These assets have been removed or replaced in accordance with the original mod’s licensing.
+These assets have been replaced in accordance with the original mod’s licensing.

 KSS2 remains committed to transparency, originality, and respect for other creators’ work.